entailor/pytailor/README.md

 ## Installation

+pyTailor can be installed from pypi:

+`pip install pytailor`

-Currently, pyTailor can be installed with pip using a .whl file.
+pyTailor can also be installed with pip using a .whl file.
 This file can either be built directly form the dev environment as shown [below](#building) with (replacing `x.y.z` with the actual version):

-`pip install dist/tailor-x.y.z-py3-none-any.wheel`
+`pip install dist/pytailor-x.y.z-py3-none-any.wheel`

 Or, you can install from a github release (replacing `x.y.z` with the actual version):